baldotadiya7/Housingcloud/README.md

 - Address Parsing: Addresses are parsed into multiple components where available.
 Only complete addresses are saved in address1.
 - Date Standardization: All dates of birth are formatted to the standard YYYY-MM-DD format.

-#### Error Handling
-- Incomplete Data: Rows with missing necessary fields (e.g., personId or bedId) are logged and excluded from the final output.
-These cases are documented in errors.log.
--
 #### Instructions for Running the Script
-Ensure all CSV files are placed in the designated input directory.
+- Ensure all CSV files are placed in the designated input directory.
-Run generate_csv.sql in your SQL environment.
+- Run generate_csv.sql in your SQL environment.
-Check output.csv for the final output and errors.log for any processing errors.
+- Check output.csv for the final output and errors.log for any processing errors.